-- The designated property is purchased on, or before, the day the new corporation begins to carry on business. - The new corporation is an HST registrant at the time the designated property is purchased. - The designated property is used for commercial activity by the new corporation. - The seller paid or was exempt from the tax on designated property, HST or social service tax. - The consideration for the purchase of the designated property by the new corporation is the concurrent issue or transfer of the corporation's own shares to the seller. - The seller continues to be the beneficial and legal owner of the shares for at least eight months after the date the shares are issued or transferred to the seller.
+- The designated property is purchased on or before the day the new corporation begins to carry on business. - The new corporation is a GST/HST registrant at the time the designated property is purchased. - The designated property is used for commercial activity by the new corporation. - The seller paid or was exempt from TDP, the provincial component of the HST or social service tax. - The consideration for the purchase of the designated property by the new corporation is the concurrent issue or transfer of the corporation's own shares to the seller. - The seller continues to be the beneficial and legal owner of the shares for at least eight months after the date the shares are issued or transferred to the seller.